Nanowire terahertz quantum cascade lasers

 The elastic scattering mechanisms induced by disorder effects (here interface roughness, surface roughness, alloy disorder and charged impurities) are usually treated within the SCBA in planar QW heterostructures \cite{lake97,lee02, kubis09}.
 However, the SCBA only accounts for an incoherent treatment of the disorder effects.
 Here, as the NW gets thinner, the elastic scattering becomes mainly coherent, as the disorder potential fluctuations become larger than the phonon-limited broadening.
-In the present work, a coherent treatment of the disorder potential $V$ within each lateral channel $V_{nn}(z) = \langle \phi_n | V | \phi_n \rangle $ is achieved.
-For this purpose, we generate random correlated potentials $ V_{nn}(z)$ from the principal component analysis of the covariance matrix $\langle V_{nn}(z) V_{nn}(z') \rangle$.
-On the other hand, the elastic scattering between different lateral eigenmodes remains treated within the SCBA and corresponding lesser/retarded self-energies read $\Sigma^{<,R}_{n} (E) = \sum_{m\neq n} \langle |V_{nm}(z)|^2 \rangle G^{<,R}_{m} (E) $.
-The transport and optical properties are calculated for each random potential realization and finally averaged.
+In the present work, a coherent treatment of the disorder potential is made as reported in Ref.~\cite{grange2014SLs}.

 We consider here the In$_{0.53}$Ga$_{0.47}$As/GaAs$_{0.51}$Sb$_{0.49}$ material system lattice matched to InP, in which a conventional THz QCL operating up to 142~K has recently been demonstrated \cite{deutsch:211117}.
-This system could be used to realize NW QCLs in a top-down approach, and bottom-up approaches may also be possible with similar material systems \cite{samuelson2004semiconductor,krogstrup2009junctions}.
+This system could be used to realize NW QCLs in a top-down approach \cite{krall2014subwavelength}, while bottom-up approaches might be envisaged on the longer term with similar material systems \cite{samuelson2004semiconductor,krogstrup2009junctions}.
 We consider below 3-well resonant phonon designs (A and B), similar to the one holding operation temperature records in conventional THz QCLs \cite{fathololoumi2012terahertz}.
 The layer sequence in nanometers of the design A is 14/\textbf{1.5}/11.2/\textbf{3.5}/\underline{22}/\textbf{3.5} with barriers indicated in bold fonts and the doped layer underlined.
 The equivalent areal doping density per period is set to $3\times 10^{10}$ cm$^{-2}$.
 The interface and surface roughnesses are both assumed to have a rms fluctuating amplitude of 3~\AA{} with correlation lengths of 8~nm.
 The filling factor of the NW array is assumed to be unity for simplicity in the treatment of Coulombic interactions and for clear comparison with the conventional QCL geometry.
+All the remaining parameters in our model are material-dependent and we take standard values from the literature \cite{vurgaftman2001band,levinshtein1996handbook}.